About Bento Boxes In Japan, All You Need to KnowKatachiware Japanese Style Tableware

 What does a ‘Bento’ mean?

 The term bento can be traced to the Chinese Southern Song slang word ‘Biandang’ which means convenient.
 The term has come to symbolize the ideals and culture of Japan since the beginning of the 13th century.
 The bento in Japanese culture refers to a single portion meal that is neatly arranged in a box specially designed for the purpose.
-The contents are a mix of carbs, proteins and vegetables.
+The bento food groups were a mix of carbs, proteins and vegetables.
 Carbs came from noodles or rice; proteins from fish or meat and vegetables normally came in a combination of cooked and pickled form.

 The ease of use offered by the bento box and the well-balanced food contents make it a healthy lunch meal option for the working population as well as school going kids, helping to inject the right quantum of energy that is so needed at noontime.
 The convenience factor is obtained when you design the bento box in the right manner.